Instagram Combined Shape quotation Created with Sketch. 69

 “Here was a discipline that tackles what it means to be human, what it is that connects all cultures across all times and places,” she reflected.
 “I chose Potsdam primarily because of the strength of its anthropology department.
 Not many schools have an anthropology department and archaeological studies program.”

-Alexandra’s near-term aspirations don’t end in Africa.
-She has also applied to spend the entire coming academic year studying in Greece, hoping to see the world through the lens of other cultures.
+In addition to her trip to Africa, Alexandra spent her entire junior year studying in Greece, to see the world through the lens of other cultures.
 She credits some of her enthusiasm to “incredible” professors who are accessible and whose willingness to work with her directly enriches her research and projects.

-“When meeting with a different professor this semester, I began excitedly talking about this upcoming summer, to which he responded, ‘You realize you’ll be participating in groundbreaking research, right?’
-That’s when the magnitude of this hit me,” Alexandra said.
-“Working on this project will be a once-in-a-lifetime opportunity.”
+“When I met with a different professor during the semester before my trip to Africa, excitedly talking about the upcoming trip, he had responded, ‘You realize you’ll be participating in groundbreaking research, right?’
+That’s when the magnitude of the trip hit me,” Alexandra said.
+“Working on that project was a once-in-a-lifetime opportunity.”

 Article by Bret Yager, Photos by Jason Hunter